 Diving in, what are the main divisions in headworn AR?
 The first delineation is passthrough and seethrough as noted.
 Let’s tackle that first, then further subdivide.

 Passthrough AR includes devices like Quest 3 and Apple Vision Pro (and technically, any smartphone-based AR).
 They employ exterior HD color cameras that project the outside world into the device.
 Also known as mixed reality, graphics are then integrated in ways that interact with physical spaces.
 Advantages include larger field of view, control over every pixel, and better color contrast.
 It can also do things that you can’t do with line-of-sight vision, such as magnifying objects, correcting vision, and other “superpowers” that will be developed over time.
-But downsides include device bulk and social isolation.
+Disadvantages include device bulk and social isolation.

 Formats and Flavors